hounzandjiobed/SysMocap/README.md

 A cross-platform real-time video-driven motion capture and 3D virtual character rendering system for VTuber/Live/AR/VR.

-Available for Windows, macOS (including Apple Silicon & Intel) & Linux (source code only)
+Available for Windows, macOS , Android (including Apple Silicon & Intel) & Linux (source code only)

 [Download Now](https://github.com/xianfei/SysMocap/releases)

-(This is a multi-language software, including English and Chinese. )
+(This is a multi-language software, including English and Chinese,and french. )

 ### Highlights